A baby rhino in every children’s mental health ward, obviously.

 What happens if children with significant mental health challenges…

 - share their wellbeing wants and needs?

 - become professional designers?

-For six months I’ve been supported young people from Great Ormond Street Hospital’s mental health ward to do just that, as part of my project OH MY GOSH, YOU’RE WELLCOME… KITTEN.
+For six months I supported young people from Great Ormond Street Hospital’s mental health ward to do just that, as part of OH MY GOSH, YOU’RE WELLCOME… KITTEN.
 Fifteen young people and lots of nurses worked with me, a designer and curator to explore what kind of environments would make them feel more positive, less stressed and aid them on their journey.
 It’s been emotional, really emotional.
 Maybe one of the hardest things I’ve ever done.

-Turning a currently empty ward at the hospital into an art and design studio, we met weekly as well as daily during school holidays.
+Turning a ward at the hospital into an art and design studio, we met weekly as well as daily during school holidays.